Twitter loses nearly half advertising revenue since Elon Musk takeover

 The development is the latest sign the aggressive cost-cutting measures have not been enough to ignite a return of advertisers who fled after changes to its content moderation rules.

-That is despite an interview the former CEO gave to the BBC in April in which he suggested that most had returned to the site.
+That is despite an interview Mr Musk gave to the BBC in April, in which he suggested that most had returned to the site.

-Earlier this month Twitter decided to restrict how many tweets its users could read.
-Unverified users can read 1,000 tweets, and verified users 10,000 per day, a move which the BBC said has baffled advertising executives.
+However, Meghana Dhar, the former head of partnerships at Snap and Meta, which owns the new Twitter rival Threads, said the company had been struggling prior to Mr Musk's buyout.

-It follows efforts to push users towards Twitter Blue, its paid subscription service.
+"Elon and Twitter are in a candidly tough position right now," she told the BBC's Today programme.
+"To be fair to Elon though, we've seen that decline in Twitter revenue and growth in revenue since pre-Elon - there's been kind of a steady decline."

-Linda Yaccarino, previously head of advertising at NBCUniversal, was taken on as CEO in June - a move suggesting advertising sales are still a priority for Twitter.
+Linda Yaccarino, previously head of advertising at NBCUniversal, was taken on as chief executive of Twitter in June - a move suggesting advertising sales are still a priority for the company.

 Ms Yaccarino has said Twitter plans to focus on video, creator and commerce partnerships.
 It is said to be in early talks with political and entertainment figures, payments services, and news and media publishers.